mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

                         to do script generation.
 When `--in_file` and `--model_file` are both provided, use AST schema as default.
-  --shape SHAPE         Optional, excepted input tensor shape of
+  --shape SHAPE         Optional, expected input tensor shape of
                         `--model_file`.
 It is required when use graph based schema.
 Usage: --shape 3,244,244 --output OUTPUT       Optional, specify path for converted script file